-- A bank statement
+- A bank/credit card statement

-- A current paycheck
+- A paycheck or pay stub

 OVERSEAS ABSENTEE BALLOTS

 Complete Federal Post Card application (FPCA) (click here) to request an absentee ballot and to register or you may send a letter requesting an absentee ballot including an original signature of voter, city address, and mailing address.
-If you are not registered, you must also submit a Voter Registration Application form GAB-131.
+If you are not registered, you must also submit a Voter Registration Application form EL-131.
 Overseas electors receive ballots for federal offices only.
 An absentee ballot request from an overseas elector is effective for two successive general elections.

 MILITARY ABSENTEE BALLOTS

 Complete Federal Post Card application (FPCA) (click here) to request an absentee ballot.
 Military electors are not required to register.
-Submit FPCA or completed Absentee Ballot Application form GAB 121 Application for Absentee Ballot, or mail, fax or e-mail a letter requesting an absentee ballot including an original signature of voter, city address, and mailing address.
+Submit FPCA or completed Absentee Ballot Application form EL-121 Application for Absentee Ballot, or mail, fax or e-mail a letter requesting an absentee ballot including an original signature of voter, city address, and mailing address.
 Military electors may receive a ballot for all offices on a ballot.